 Slowly open both cylinder valves.
-The indicator on top of the regulator will change to green.
 When the supply cylinder is empty, the indicator will change to red.
-Now turn the regulator lever to the reserve cylinder side and the green signal should return.
+Now turn the regulator lever to the reserve cylinder side.
 You may now remove the empty cylinder to have it refilled without interrupting the flow from the full bottle.
 After filling the cylinder, connect the pigtail hose and slowly open the bottle valve.